 - To inspire an understanding and appreciation of California and its history, cultures, economy and demographics by promoting the interdisciplinary field of California Studies and enriching Center projects with a sense of California Studies.

-Additionally, the Center actively pursues opportunities to support other California Studies activities and events such as the Sacramento Juneteenth Celebrations.
+Additionally, the Center actively pursues opportunities to support other California Studies activities and events throughout the state.